Misuki743/CP-templates/README.md

 # CP-templates

-This template is for competitive programming contest usage.
+This template is for competitive programming contest usage, and it's expected to be used under c++20.

 https://misuki743.github.io/CP-templates/